lithops-cloud/lithops-cloud.github.io/docs/_sources/index.rst

       pip install lithops

-2. Configure your cloud credentials (see the full guide in :doc:`/config`)
+2. Configure your cloud credentials (see the full guide in :doc:`Configuration Guide <configuration>`)

 3. Write and run your first parallel job: